 Do you have special training for treating asthma?

 How many people that you treat have asthma?

 Do you accept my insurance plan?
 What are your billing policies?

-Will you send reports or records to my other healthcare providers as needed?
+Will you send reports or records to my other providers as needed?

 Working with your healthcare team

-You are part of your healthcare team, too.
+You're part of the team, too.
 Make sure to:

-Stick to your asthma action plan.
-Work with your healthcare providers to create this plan.
+Stick to your Asthma Action Plan.
+Work with your team members to create this plan.
 It should include how to prevent

 symptoms.
 And what to do if you have an asthma attack.